ADN-DevTech/3dsMax-MCG-Samples/README.md

 Note that "%userprofile%" can be entered directly into Windows explorer and usually maps to somewhere  like "C:\Users\digginc\".
 We recommend that if you have installed previously you move the old "3dsMax-MCG-Samples" folder outside of the "Max Creation Graph\Tools" pathbefore unzipping.

+This process is documented in video at: https://www.youtube.com/watch?v=C6qJNoEudaI

 ## Sample MCG Tools

 In the object construction panel under the "MCG Cloners" category: